 The border of the United States extends 200 miles beyond the coastline.
 The ocean area between the border and the coast is called the Exclusive Economic Zone (EEZ) and includes areas administered by state governments and the federal government.
 Thirty basins in the U.S. EEZ have been identified as containing oil and natural gas reserves.

 The first offshore oil well was drilled in 1897 at the end of a wharf, 300 feet off the coast of Summerland, California.
-Early offshore drilling was in areas where the water was less than 300 feet deep.
+Early offshore drilling occured in areas where the water was less than 300 feet deep.
 Oil and natural gas drilling rigs now operate in water as deep as two miles.
 Offshore oil and natural gas production is much more expensive than onshore (land-based) production.

 Source: National Energy Education Development Project (public domain)

 Offshore oil and natural gas wells are drilled from platforms that hold all of the drilling equipment, storage areas, and housing for work crews.
 Some drilling platforms stand on stilt-like legs that are embedded in the ocean floor.
 Floating platforms are used for drilling in deeper waters, including water depths of 10,000 feet or greater.
 These self-propelled vessels are attached to the ocean floor by large cables and anchors.
 After wells have been drilled from these platforms, production equipment is lowered to the ocean floor.

 Offshore oil and natural gas producers are required to take precautions to prevent pollution, spills, and significant changes to the ocean environment.
 Offshore rigs are designed to withstand hurricanes.
 When offshore oil and natural gas wells are no longer productive enough to be economical, they are sealed and abandoned according to applicable regulations.